jembi/openhim-mediator-mapping/docs/Setup.md

 The properties `postfix` and `prefix` are optional.
 An example use case is given below

-For a query parameter that has the following format `code:<Facility code>:section:52`, if we are retrieving the `Facility code` from the payload or query we can specify this as shown below
+For a query parameter that has the following format `code:<Facility code>:section:52`, we can specify whether we are retrieving the `Facility code` from the `payload` or `query` as shown below.

 ```json
 {